The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 When purchasing land, security is a crucial concern that must be taken into account.
 The local way of life should be taken into account while buying land for either commercial or residential use.

 If you are thinking about building for residential use, this is crucial.
-You must take into account the way of life.
-Is it a place you would want to raise your children, for example, if you were planning to start a family there?
+You must consider the way of life.
+For example, if you are planning to start a family there, ask yourself this question.
+Is it a place I would want to raise my children?

 6. Document on Demand, Availability, Buy and Build